AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * May exploit bugs and glitches.

-* Creating Reactionary AI Players
+* Creating Data-Based Reactionary AI Players

   * Same as data-based AI players.

   * The only difference is that you give counter attacks to players' potential attacks.

   * Best for mixing machine learning with game designers' control.

+* Creating Reward-Maximization-Based Reactionary AI Players

+  * Same as reward maximization -based AI players.

+  * The only difference is that you give counter attacks to players' potential attacks.

+  * Best for mixing reinforcement learning with game designers' control.

+  * Breaks mathematical theoretical guarantees, hence risky to use.

 ## Adaptive Difficulty Systems